-If you are interested in working with the Outreach Team, please contact MHP at (888) 327-0671 and ask to speak to an Outreach Representative.
+If you are interested in working with the Outreach Team, please contact MHP at (888) 327-0671 (TTY:711) and ask to speak to an outreach representative.

-MHP thanks you for the quality care you deliver!
+We thank you for the quality care you deliver!

-2017 PROVIDER INCENTIVE PROGRAMS
+2018 PROVIDER INCENTIVE PROGRAM

-LINE OF BUSINESS INITIATIVE INCENTIVE HOW Medicaid Adult BMI \$5 for each member, annually Based on billed claim; Paid at time of submission Commercial / Medicaid Chlamydia Screening \$25 per eligible member screened Based on data of billed claim; Annual payout Medicaid Club 101 \$101 reimbursement for Well Visits, age 1-11 Based on billed claim; Paid at time of submission Medicaid Developmental Screening \$20 per annual screening for eligible population Based on claim billed with appropriate codes; Paid at time of submission Commercial / Medicaid Diabetic Screenings 5 for \$5 \$5 per Diabetic core measure performed Based on billed claim and report received; Annual payout Commercial / Medicaid Expanded Access Award 99050 / 99051 reimbursed \$17.38 Based on billed claim; Paid at time of submission Commercial / Medicaid Healthy Child Incentive \$15 Total Incentive (\$5 for each annual component): - Weight assessment; - Counseling for nutrition; and - Physical activity for child/adolescents Based on billed claim with appropriate codes; Paid at time of submission Healthy Michigan Plan Healthy Michigan HRA \$50 per completed HRA for Healthy Michigan Plan members Based on billed claim and HRA received within 150 days of enrollment Medicaid Healthy Michigan 4x4 \$5 annually for each test completed: BMI, Blood Pressure Reading, LDL and Glucose Level Medicaid Lead Screening 36416 reimburses \$15 83655 reimburses \$25 Based on billed claim; Paid at time of submission Commercial / Medicaid Mammogram \$50 per eligible member screened Based on billed claim; Annual payout Commercial / Medicaid Postpartum Visit for OB-GYN Providers \$100 per eligible member Based on billed claim and self-reported data; Quarterly payout Commercial / Medicaid Pay-for-Performance Program PCMH Recognition and up to \$2 pmpm for eligible PCP assigned membership Measures: - Open Access - Well child 3-4 yrs Mammogram Screening - E-Prescribing, EHR and E-Portal - HIE Qualified Organization participation Annual payout based on prior year's performance measures
+LINE OF BUSINESS INITIATIVE INCENTIVE HOW Medicaid Adult BMI \$5 for each member, annually Based on billed claim; paid at time of submission Community / Medicaid Chlamydia screening \$25 per eligible member screened Based on data of billed claim; annual payout Medicaid Club 101 \$101 reimbursement for well visits, age 1-11 Based on billed claim; paid at time of submission Medicaid Developmental screening \$20 per annual screening for eligible population Based on claim billed with appropriate codes; paid at time of submission Community / Medicaid Expanded access award 99050 / 99051 reimbursed \$17.38 Based on billed claim; paid at time of submission Community / Medicaid Healthy child incentive \$15 total incentive (\$5 for each annual component): - Weight assessment; - Counseling for nutrition; and - Physical activity for child/adolescents Based on billed claim with appropriate codes; paid at time of submission Healthy Michigan Plan Healthy Michigan HRA \$50 per completed HRA for Healthy Michigan Plan members Based on billed claim and HRA received within 150 days of enrollment Medicaid Lead screening 36416 reimburses \$15 83655 reimburses \$25 Based on billed claim; paid at time of submission Community / Medicaid Mammogram \$50 per eligible member screened Based on billed claim; annual payout Community / Medicaid Postpartum visit for OB-GYN providers \$100 per eligible member Based on billed claim and self-reported data; quarterly payout Community / Medicaid Pay-for-Performance program PCMH recognition and up to \$2 pmpm for eligible PCP assigned membership Measures: Open access Well child 3-4 yrs.
+Mammogram screening E-prescribing, EHR and E-Portal HIE qualified organization participation Achieved PCMH recognition Annual payout based on prior year's performance measures

-The above incentive programs are accurately described as of the date of publication of this document.
-We do our best to provide timely notice of any changes.
-However, we reserve the right to modify our programs at any time without notice.
+The above incentive programs are current as of the date of publication of this document.
+If we change a program, we will provide timely notice of any change.
+We reserve the right to modify our programs at any time without notice.